 Step 2: Place a large pot over the center of the newspaper.
 The new pot should be only 2 to 3 inches (5 to 7.5 cm) larger in diameter than the existing pot.

 Step 3: Fill the bottom of the pot an inch (2.5 cm) deep with gravel to help aid in drainage.
 If you are worried about your plant tipping over, place a brick on top of the gravel to add more weight to the pot.

 Step 4: Pour in succulent soil over the gravel and brick, if using one, to fill the bottom third of the pot.
-Carefully hold the base of the Jade Plant and lift it out of the pot it is in and place it in the center of the new larger pot.
+Carefully hold the Jade Plant base and lift it out of the pot it is in, and place it in the center of the new larger pot.

-Step 5: Make sure the top surface of the Jade Plant's root ball is just slightly below the rim of the new pot.
+Step 5: Make sure the Jade Plant's root ball's top surface is just slightly below the rim of the new pot.
 Lift the plant, if needed, to add or remove soil.
 With the Jade Plant positioned in the pot, fill in the surrounding areas with fresh soil until the pot is filled.